iamsuperdoopercoolmax/Zultar-Discord-Multi-Tool/README.md

 ## ✨ Features

 ### 🆕 New Additions
-- New Feature 1 – (add short description)
+- 1 Webhook Nuker/Deletor
-- New Feature 2 – (add short description)
+- 2 Nitro Generator
-- New Feature 3 – (add short description)
+- 3 Discord Crasher

 ### Main Features
-- ••••• (list all your tools/features here)
+- Grabber Generator
-- •••••
+- MWare Generator
-- •••••
+- 🐭 Generator
-- •••••
+- ...And more

-*(Examples: Server Info, User Lookup, Message Tools, Invite Tools, etc.)*

 ## 🚀 How to Use